sictweb/web222/weeks/week01/README.md

 * Info about the `Date`, when the response `Expires`, whether to cache it (`Cache-Control`) on the client
 * The `Content-Language` is English, and the `Content-Type` is `text`, and more specifically, `html` (a web page) using [UTF8 text encoding](https://en.wikipedia.org/wiki/UTF-8).
 * That the web `Server` is running [Apache](https://httpd.apache.org/), [OpenSSL](https://www.openssl.org/), and [PHP](http://php.net/), as well as the versions being used
 * Finally some non-standard `X-...` style headers are included, which are extra, user-defined bits of data, for example, that Drupal version 7 was used to create the document.
+(NOTE: when you see names starting with `x-` or `x` it often means a non-standardized name is being used).

-After these headers we have a blank line, followed by the body of our response: the actual HTML document.
+After these **headers** we have a blank line (i.e., `\n\n`), followed by the **body** of our response: the actual HTML document.

 What if we requested a URL that we know doesn't exist?